kwpick18/DataViz_Final_Project/updates.md

 ## April 20th Beginning of class

 Probaby doesn't look like I did much because I didn't make any progress.
 I labored over how to use ifelse statements for about an hour and a half before giving up and moving on to trying to arrange my tables in descending order for another 1 or so.
 It seems like I've tried everything by now but I guess I just don't understand the syntax and how to put it into a shiny app.

+## April 20th End Of class

+I made some really good progress this class.
+I was going about changing my variable names all wrong.
+Instead of ifelse statements, I used string_replace which did the trick right away.
+I then had to alter my data set so that there were no duplicates which could skew the data.
+I finally have the second panel tidied up to where I want it to be.
+My plan is to add a 3rd panel that is something we haven't done in class so I can get more credit for my project and hopefully have something interesting to report!